Mexico Marketplace at Epcot Food and Wine (2023 Review)

 It is understandable that not long after, we went through one of the worst events of our time.
 Additionally, Epcot is under major construction–a project that has seen what feels like endless stalls that still has a good portion of the park under wraps.

-- Flavors of the Medina Marketplace at Food and Wine
+- Flavors of the Medina Marketplace (2023 Review)

 In the Comments